maxbetjes/maxbetjes.github.io/installation.md

 ./RunGfrd ../../samples/powerspectrum/powerspectrum.gfrd
 ```

-The powerspectrum needs to be calculated from the time-codes in the power_rec.dat file.
-This can be done with <strong>TODO</strong>
+This simulation writes binding and unbinding time-stamps in the file power_rec.dat.
+The powerspectrum needs to be calculated from tihs data.
+This can be done with ... <strong>TODO</strong>

 <p align="center"><img src="includes/images/powerspectrum.jpg" alt="Power spectrum results"/></p>